ember-learn/addon-contributors-workshop/planning-materials/to-do.md

 - [ ] Think through the backup plan - have something locally and do mob programming.
 - [ ] Contact some addon authors for quotes
 - [ ] Divide up presentation sections
+- [ ] Send the pre-workshop survey - Have you ever written an addon?
+Have you ever contributed to an addon?

 ## Research